srpmtt/directoree/README.md

 directoree [OPTIONS]

 options:
 -a, --all      show hidden and ignored files
+-o, --output   save to file
 ```